commercetools/telefonistka/CONTRIBUTING.md

 Please make sure that generated files are checked in.
 This is done mainly to avoid broken builds and dependency issues.
 See #126 for more context.

+Mocks are generated in [mocks.go](./internal/pkg/mocks/mocks.go).
+They can be generated using `go generate ./...`.

 ## Other Ways to Contribute

 We welcome anyone that wants to contribute to Telefonistka to triage and reply to open issues to help troubleshoot